Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 On Duet 3 only this command take an optional B (board number) parameter which is the CAN address of the board to be updated, default 0 (i.e. main board).

 The optional **P** parameter can be used to provide the filename of the file to be used for updating a module.
 This can either only be a filename in which case it will prepend directories.firmware to it (0:/firmware) or can be an absolute path to the file to be used.
 It is not allowed to use P parameter and multiple modules, e.g. S1:4.
-(RRF 3.3 and later)
+(RRF 3.3 and later).

+In SBC mode, `M997 S2` can be used to install the latest DSF and security-related packages on DuetPi (via `apt update`/`unattended-upgrade`).
+It also supports two optional arguments:
+* `F"<feed>"` - Set package feed for DSF packages where `<feed>` can be `stable` (default), `unstable`, `stable-x.y`, or `unstable-x.y` where x.y corresponds to a version [e.g. 3.4 or 3.5])
+* `V"<version>"` - Install a specific DSF/RRF combination (may not be used together with `M997 F`).
+Example: `M997 S2 V"3.5.0-rc.2"`

+When using firmware v1.18 or older, `M997 S2` updates the web server file system (DuetWebControl.bin).

 See [Installing and Updating Firmware](/User_manual/RepRapFirmware/Updating_firmware){target=_blank} for detailed documentation.